rui-ren/Data-Science-Notes/README.md

 # Fundamentals
 I wish I can write a Data Science Tutorial at the end of this year 2020!

-  # Fundamentals for Machine Learning
+  1. Fundamentals for Machine Learning
-  1. Diesel price prediction based on web scratch from Yahoo finance

-  # Fundamentals for Deep Learning
+  2. Fundamentals for Deep Learning

-  # Fundamentals for Reinforcement Learning
+  3. Fundamentals for Reinforcement Learning

-  # Fundamentals for Data Science
+  4.Fundamentals for Data Science

-  # SQL
+  5. SQL
-  1.